chubin/wttr.in/README.md

 1. Install external dependencies
 2. Install Python dependencies used by the service
-3. Get a WorldWeatherOnline API Key
+3. Configure IP2Location (optional)
-4. Configure wego
+4. Get a WorldWeatherOnline API and configure wego
 5. Configure wttr.in
 6. Configure the HTTP-frontend service